 There isn't always a reason for love to fade.
-There are some relationships where abuse, neglect, or differences of opinion are enormous, obvious catalysts for the loss of love, or a loss of interest.
-There are others, though, where time and life settle in and reveal holes in your relationship that aren't easily repaired.
-The precise why and how of your relationship's demise are not as important as the reality: your relationship has ended.
+There are some relationships where abuse, neglect, or differences of opinion are enormous, obvious catalysts for losing love or a loss of interest.
+However, there are others where time and life settle in and reveal holes in your relationship that aren't easily repaired.
+The precise why and how your relationship's demise is not as important as the reality: your relationship has ended.
 The love is gone.
 And now, your task is to move on.

 The first step in moving on is acknowledging to yourself that the relationship has truly ended.
 Even when you are the person for whom love has ended, moving on can be a difficult task.
 Relationships have a way of invading every aspect of your life, and moving on from a cherished relationship, even if the love is no longer there, can be frightening and lonely.
 Even without passion, relationships are comfortable and comforting.

 The second step in moving on is having the conversation.
 When you no longer love your partner, you are faced with the arduous task of telling them that your relationship is at its end.
 Some people hope to avoid this conversation and gradually disappear.
 Although this might be tempting, as these types of conversations can be difficult, embarrassing, and painful, you owe it to yourself and your former partner to take the time and effort required to have the conversation and officially end your partnership.

 When you don't feel like taking the time to have the hard conversation with your partner, remember that you owe it to yourself and to your former partner to offer closure in the form of a legitimate break-up.
 This is particularly important in longer-lasting relationships; long relationships-or at least deeply connected ones-usually involve fusing two lives in significant ways.
 Officially breaking up is the first joint step in moving forward and moving on from your relationship.